 Trim Entities>> trim to closest >> click on extra lines

 We need new center points.
 First, draw three centerlines to give dimensions.
-Use Smart Dimension and click on the two lines.
+Use the Smart Dimension and click on the two lines.
 Then draw a circle of diameter 65 mm but we need this circle for construction.
 So, activate for construction (Number 2).

-Draw two circles with a diameter of 5mm in center points that we found from previous steps and then use Circular Pattern to copy it on your sketch.
+Draw two circles with a diameter of 5mm in center points that we found from previous steps and then use the Circular Pattern to copy it on your sketch.

 Go to features tab and select Extrude then give 10 mm of Thickness.
 Instead of Blind, you can use the middle plan, then Solidworks will give the same amount of thickness to both sides.

 The purpose of this section is to make another sketch.
 To do that, first Select the highlighted surface and click on Sketch.